 OQEP is committed to providing shareholders, investors, and analysts with clear, reliable, and meaningful information to support informed investment decisions.
 The company recognizes that accurate, coherent, and balanced communication enhances its reputation and ensures compliance with the disclosure requirements outlined in Part VII of the FSA Executive Regulations issued in 2009.
-To uphold high standards of corporate transparency, OQEP is in the process of hiring an Investor Relations Officer who will be responsible for fostering open and effective communication with stakeholders.
-The company disseminates information through the MSX platform and its official website, ensuring timely disclosure of quarterly financial results, the annual report, operational data, and all material information in accordance with FSA regulations.
+To uphold high standards of corporate transparency, OQEP hired a strategy and Investor Relations Officer who will be responsible for fostering open and effective communication with stakeholders.
+Also, the company contracted an IR company specialized in investors engagement in local and international events and stock markets dynamics.
+OQEP disseminates information through the MSX platform and its official website, ensuring timely disclosure of quarterly financial results, the annual report, operational data, and all material information in accordance with FSA regulations.
 Additionally, OQEP's Executive Management remains accessible to meet with shareholders and analysts upon request, reinforcing its commitment to investor engagement and transparency.